iortcw/iortcw/SP/README.txt

 See COPYING.txt for the GNU GENERAL PUBLIC LICENSE

-ADDITIONAL TERMS:  The Return to Castle Wolfenstein multiplayer GPL Source Code is also subject to certain additional terms.
+ADDITIONAL TERMS:  The Return to Castle Wolfenstein single player GPL Source Code is also subject to certain additional terms.
 You should have received a copy of these additional terms immediately following the terms and conditions of the GNU GPL which accompanied the RTCW SP Source Code.
 If not, please request a copy in writing from id Software at id Software LLC, c/o ZeniMax Media Inc., Suite 120, Rockville, Maryland 20850 USA.

-EXCLUDED CODE:  The code described below and contained in the Return to Castle Wolfenstein multiplayer GPL Source Code release is not part of the Program covered by the GPL and is expressly excluded from its terms.
+EXCLUDED CODE:  The code described below and contained in the Return to Castle Wolfenstein single player GPL Source Code release is not part of the Program covered by the GPL and is expressly excluded from its terms.
 You are solely responsible for obtaining from the copyright holder a license for such code and complying with the applicable license terms.

 IO on .zip files using portions of zlib
 ---------------------------------------------------------------------------